christyyjj/habit-tracker-garden/README.md

 Build new habits and persist your effort to nourish your habit plants <br>
 Immersive habit tracking experience with the joy of cultivating a virtual garden

-Habits built are stored in the browser local storage for simple demo
+Habits built are stored in the browser local storage and calendar dates are hard coded for simple demo purpose Working on to integrate with real-time calendar dates in the future